clang-nvccThe clang-nvcc tool aims to present an interface that is

 It is enabled by default in SCALE mode (also the default), but can be

-disabled with -fcuda-disable-symbol-hashing
+disabled with -fcuda-disable-symbol-hashing.
+In non-SCALE

 mode, it can be enabled with